-- Article 14 (1) To apply for certification as referred to in paragraph (2) of the preceding Article, a person must submit a written application stating the following information to the Prime Minister: - (i) the person's name and address, and the name of its representative; - (ii) the location of the office at which it seeks to provide the services related to the right to demand an injunction; - (iii) matters specified by Cabinet Office Order, beyond what are provided for in the preceding two items. - (2) The following documents must accompany the application form as referred to in the preceding paragraph: - (i) articles of incorporation; - (ii) a document proving that the applicant has properly taken activities aimed at protecting the interests of a large, non-exclusive group of consumers for a considerable period of time; - (iii) a written business plan for services related to the right to demand an injunction; - (iv) a document proving that the applicant has in place a framework for properly providing services related to the right to demand an injunction; - (v) operational rules; - (vi) documents set forth in the following items concerning the applicant's officers, employees, and expert advisors: - (a) a document stating their names, positions, and occupations; - (b) a document stating their addresses, brief histories, and other matters specified by Cabinet Office Order. - (vii) a document stating the number of members of the corporation referred to in paragraph (3), item (i) of the preceding Article and whether they are individuals, corporations, or other bodies (including the number of members if the members are corporations or other bodies); - (viii) recent years' inventories of property and balance sheets or the documents specified in (a) and (b) below according to the classification of corporations set forth in the respective item (hereinafter referred to as "inventory of property, etc." in Article 31, paragraph(2)) and other financial records proving the applicant's financial basis; - (a) approved corporation engaging in specified non-profit activities as prescribed in Article 2, paragraph (2) of the Act on Promotion of Specified Non-profit Activities: an activity statement as prescribed in Article 27, item (iii) of the same Act; - (b) general incorporated association or general incorporated foundation: a profit and loss statement (in cases where a public interest corporation authorization as prescribed in Article 5 of the Act on Authorization of Public Interest Incorporated Associations and Public Interest Incorporated
+- Article 14 (1) To apply for certification as referenced in paragraph (2) of the preceding Article, a person must submit a written application stating the following information to the prime minister: - (i) the person's name and address, and the name of its representative; - (ii) the location of the office at which it seeks to provide the services related to demanding cease and desist or seeking injunctive relief; and - (iii) matters specified by Cabinet Office Order, in addition to what are provided for in the preceding two items. - (2) The following documents must accompany the application form as referenced in the preceding paragraph: - (i) articles of incorporation; - (ii) a document proving that the applicant has properly taken activities aimed at protecting the interests of a large, non-exclusive group of consumers for a considerable period of time; - (iii) a written business plan for services related to demanding cease and desist or seeking injunctive relief; - (iv) a document proving that the applicant has in place a framework for properly providing services related to demanding cease and desist or seeking injunctive relief; - (v) operational rules; - (vi) documents set forth in the following items concerning the applicant's officers, employees, and expert advisors: - (a) a document stating their names, positions, and occupations; - (b) a document stating their addresses, brief histories, and other matters specified by Cabinet Office Order. - (vii) a document stating the number of members of the corporation referenced in paragraph (3), item (i) of the preceding Article and whether they are individuals, corporations, or other bodies (including the number of members if the members are corporations or other bodies);

-Foundations (Act No. 49 of 2006) has been received, documents specified by Cabinet Office Order) as prescribed in Article 123, paragraph (2) of the Act on General Incorporated Associations and General Incorporated Foundations (Act No. 48 of 2006) (including cases where it is applied mutatis mutandis pursuant to Article 199 of the same Act);

-- (ix) a document in which the applicant pledges that it does not fall under any of the items of Article 13, paragraph (5); - (x) if the applicant provides any services other than services related to the right to demand an injunction, a document stating the type of services and a brief description of those services; - (xi) other documents specified by Cabinet Office Order.
+- (viii) recent years' inventories of property and balance sheets or the documents specified in (a) and (b) below according to the classification of corporations set forth in the respective item (hereinafter referred to as "inventory of property, etc." in Article 31, paragraph (2)) and other financial records proving the applicant's financial basis; - (a) approved corporation engaging in specified non-profit activities as prescribed in Article 2, paragraph (2) of the Act on Promotion of Specified Non-profit Activities: an activity statement as prescribed in Article 27, item (iii) of the same Act; - (b) general incorporated association or general incorporated foundation: a profit and loss statement (in cases where a public interest corporation authorization as prescribed in Article 5 of the Act on Authorization of Public Interest Incorporated Associations and Public Interest Incorporated Foundations (Act No. 49 of 2006) has been received, documents specified by Cabinet Office Order) as prescribed in Article 123, paragraph (2) of the Act on General Incorporated Associations and General Incorporated Foundations (Act No. 48 of 2006) (including cases where it is applied mutatis mutandis pursuant to Article 199 of the same Act); - (ix) a document in which the applicant pledges that it does not fall under any of the items of Article 13, paragraph (5); - (x) if the applicant provides any services other than services related to demanding cease and desist or seeking injunctive relief, a document stating the type of services and a brief description of those services; and (xi) other documents specified by Cabinet Office Order.